anonymousgrp/Awesome-Web-Development/CI&CD.md

 * Pre-built packages for Unix, Windows, and OS X ensures an easy installation process
 * A web interface that can be used to quickly configure your server
 * Custom plugins for build and source code management, administrative tasks, user interface, and platforms
-* Deployable across a network of machines, improving performance of builds and tests
-* Large community with leading software brands involved in development

 ##### Travis
 Travis CI is a CI platform that automates the process of software testing and deployment of applications.
 It’s built as a platform that integrates with your GitHub projects so that you can start testing your code on the fly.
 With customers like Facebook, Mozilla, Twitter, Heroku, and others, it’s one of the leading continuous integration tools on the market.